saramah/generate-type-examples/README.md

 # generate-type-examples
-gives you five random english words that are good for demonstrating font characteristics
+gives you five random english words that are good for demonstrating font characteristics.
+This will make sure that there are ascenders, descenders, rounded letters, and diagonal letters.
+It will also make sure that the string is only alphabetic (ie no numerals or punctuation) and that it is lowercase.

 # Setup
 ```